 Which pools can the Dolphin Escape clean?

 This robotic pool cleaner is designed for above ground swimming pools.
 It works on most surfaces such as gunite, plaster, fiberglass and vinyl.
-It has a 40-foot cable: for that reason, it can only clean above ground pools that are up to 30 feet in size.
+It has a 40-foot cable: for that reason, it can only clean above ground pools that are up to about 30 feet in size.

 Can the Dolphin Escape clean an Intex above ground pool?